HEARD ON THE TOM/TOMS - California Political Review

 - El Dorado County Central Committee opens HQ

 - One of the great political leaders of our time, State Senator Bill Richardson, passed away he was 92.
 Senator Bill was willing to stand up for values and principles, helped others get elected.
-In 1966, his first election, he had a total of 12 volunteers—one of whom was Dick Mountjoy.
-Bill form Gun Owners of California and several PAC’s to promote conservative candidates.
+In 1966, his first election, he had a total of 12 volunteers?one of whom was Dick Mountjoy.
+Bill form Gun Owners of California and several PAC?s to promote conservative candidates.
 He will be missed.

 - How crazy are the Democrats?
-Here’s another strange one for my readers – here’s a video of Asm.
-Jones-Sawyer discussing the possibility of Hitler going to heaven in yesterday’s Public Safety Committee hearing.
+Here?s another strange one for my readers ? here?s a video of Asm.
+Jones-Sawyer discussing the possibility of Hitler going to heaven in yesterday?s Public Safety Committee hearing.
 He made the statement just before the committee killed a Gallagher bill to prohibit youthful offender parole hearings for certain inmates sentenced to life without parole.

 - A copy of the analysis of the Gallagher bill is attached and the video is on Dropbox here: https://www.dropbox.com/s/cuf3mnyxgd64zle/01-14-20%20Public%20Safety%20clip.mp4?dl=0